Eagles vs. 49ers prediction, odds, time: 2026 Wild Card NFL picks by proven model

-Eagles vs. 49ers prediction, odds, start time: NFL Wild Card Sunday picks from 10,000 simulations
+Eagles vs. 49ers prediction, odds, spread, time: NFL Wild Card Sunday picks from 10,000 simulations

 SportsLine's model has revealed its Philadelphia vs. San Francisco picks for their Wild Card Weekend matchup in the 2026 NFL playoffs

 Kickoff is at 4:30 p.m.
 ET from Lincoln Financial Field in Philadelphia.
 The Niners won the last matchup, which came in the 2023 season.
-The latest 49ers vs. Eagles odds from DraftKings Sportsbook list Philadelphia as a 6-point favorite, an increase from Philly opening as 3.5-point favorites.
+The latest 49ers vs. Eagles odds from DraftKings Sportsbook list Philadelphia as a 5.5-point favorite, an increase from Philly opening as 3.5-point favorites.
 Meanwhile, the over/under for total points is 44.5.
+San Fran is 11-6 against the spread this season, while Philly is 10-7 versus the line.
 Before making any Eagles vs. 49ers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.